GNOME/gimp-help/documentation-guidelines.md

   do not document this, but we should investigate how to improve this without too much effort.
 If this could be done inside docbook xml automatic handling, that would be perfect.
+- In the past `section history` comments were added at the top of the source documentation xml files.
+Don't use or update these sections.
+Our history can easily be followed by checking the commit log.
 - More technical Docbook related info can be found in [HACKING](HACKING).

 ## Image handling